shapanmail/TennisGame/README.md

 Tennis game scoring system
 -------------------------------
+## Problem Statement
+Implement tennis game scoring system.

 The scoring system for tennis works like this.

 * A match has one set and a set has many games

 * A game is won by the first player to have won at least 4 points in total and at least 2 points more than the opponent.

 * The running score of each game is described in a manner peculiar to tennis: scores from zero to three points are described as 0, 15, 30, 40, respectively

  * If at least 3 points have been scored by each player, and the scores are equal, the score is "deuce".